Shekswess/shekswess/README.md

 - 🔭 Currently studying Computer Science at the Faculty of Electrical Engineering and Information Technologies in Skopje, Macedonia.
 - 🌱 Data Science and ML. 🤣
 - 👯 Currently an intern in Emteq Labs.
-- 🥅 2022 Goals: To master Python !
+- 🥅 2022 Goals: To find a job as Data Scientist
 - ⚡ Fun fact: I love to experiment and make different kinds of coffee and tea !

 <br />